-- 1. Complete a minimum of thirty credit hours (the last fifteen must be earned at Washtenaw Community College), including the specific subject matter or course requirements of the selected program.
+1. Complete a minimum of thirty credit hours (the last fifteen must be earned at Washtenaw Community College), including the specific subject matter or course requirements of the selected program.
 Certain programs may require more than the minimum of thirty credit hours-these must also be completed.
-Physical Education activity hours and credits in courses numbered below 040 do not count toward graduation. - 2.
-Complete three credit hours in speech or English. - 3.
-Earn a minimum cumulative grade-point average at Washtenaw Community College of 2.0.
+Physical Education activity hours and credits in courses numbered 040 or below do not count toward graduation.

+2. Complete three credit hours in speech or three credit hours in English.

+3. Earn a minimum cumulative grade-point average at Washtenaw Community College of 2.0.